Our volunteers work in an array of different roles within different department across the hospital. Have a look through to see if any interest you.

 Chemotherapy Unit Min age 18

 We need caring, positive individuals to help making tea/coffee for the patients and helping to meet and greet any patients and visitors to the unit.
 Something as small as playing cards and reading to the patients as well as talking to the patients and offering your company is important in this role to ensure patients are content.

-Our busy coffee shops and tea bar are popular stop-off points for patients, visitors and staff alike.
+Our busy coffee shop is a popular stop-off points for patients, visitors and staff alike.
 Your customer service skills need to be at their best as you take orders, prepare hot drinks / snacks and operate the till (full training is provided).

 End of Life Companion Min age 18

 The role of the End of Life Companion is to provide comfort and support to patients, their families or carers at their time of need.
 The duties will include sitting with Patients and providing companionship, listening to the needs of the patients and families and showing understanding and compassion to the patients needs and communicating concerns about the patient, family or carer to the ward nursing team.

 Please note, due to overwhelming support from our community we are not currently recruiting for End of Life Companions.